Kurukshetra War: Day 17

 Bhima seizes Dushasana, rips his right arm from his shoulder, and kills him, tearing open his chest, drinking his blood, and carrying some to smear on Draupadi's untied hair, fulfilling his vow made when Draupadi was humiliated.
 Arjuna kills Susharma, Trigartas, and Samsaptakas.
 Karna later defeats Satyaki, Shikhandi, the Pandava brothers Nakula, Sahadeva, Yudhishthira and Bhima in battle but spares their lives.
 Karna kills multiple akshauhinis of the Pandava Army and kills the Panchalas.
 Karna resumes dueling with Arjuna.
 During their duel, Karna's chariot wheel gets stuck in the mud and Karna asks for a pause.
 Krishna reminds Arjuna about Karna's ruthlessness on Abhimanyu while he was similarly left without chariot and weapons.
-Hearing his son's fate, Arjuna shoots an arrow that decapitates Karna.
+Hearing his son's fate, Arjuna shoots an arrow, but due to curse of Parushurama Karna forgets all of his knowledge of weapons, and eventually Arjuna's arrow decapitates Karna.

 Day 18

 Shalya takes over as the Major General of the remaining Kaurava forces.
 Yudhishthira kills him in spear combat and Sahadeva kills Shakuni.
 Nakula kills Shakuni's son Uluka.
 Realizing that he had been defeated, Duryodhana flees the battlefield and takes refuge in the lake, where the Pandavas catch up with him.
 Under the supervision of the now-returned Balarama, a battle between Bhima and Duryodhana begins.
 Bhima breaks the rules under instructions from Krishna and strikes Duryodhana below the waist, leaving him mortally wounded.

 Ashwatthama, Kripa, and Kritavarma gather at Duryodhana's deathbed and promise to avenge him.
 With Ashwatthama as general, they attack the Pandavas' camp later that night and kill all the Pandavas' remaining army including their children.